Neural network (machine learning): Recurrent neural networks

-One origin of RNN was statistical mechanics.
-In 1972, Shun'ichi Amari proposed to modify the weights of an Ising model by Hebbian learning rule as a model of associative memory, adding in the component of learning.
+One source of RNN was statistical mechanics.
+In 1972, Shun'ichi Amari proposed to modify the weights of an Ising model by Hebbian learning rule as a model of associative memory, adding in learning.
 This was popularized as the Hopfield network by John Hopfield (1982).
 Another origin of RNN was neuroscience.
 The word "recurrent" is used to describe loop-like structures in anatomy.
 In 1901, Cajal observed "recurrent semicircles" in the cerebellar cortex.
 Hebb considered "reverberating circuit" as an explanation for short-term memory.
 The McCulloch and Pitts paper (1943) considered neural networks that contain cycles, and noted that the current activity of such networks can be affected by activity indefinitely far in the past.

-In 1982 a recurrent neural network with an array architecture (rather than a multilayer perceptron architecture), namely a Crossbar Adaptive Array, used direct recurrent connections from the output to the supervisor (teaching) inputs.
-In addition of computing actions (decisions), it computed internal state evaluations (emotions) of the consequence situations.
+In 1982 Crossbar Adaptive Array, a recurrent neural network with an array architecture (rather than a multilayer perceptron architecture), used direct recurrent connections from the output to the supervisor (teaching) inputs.
+In addition to computing actions (decisions), it computed internal state evaluations (emotions) of consequence situations.
 Eliminating the external supervisor, it introduced the self-learning method in neural networks.

-In cognitive psychology, the journal American Psychologist in early 1980's carried out a debate on the relation between cognition and emotion.
-Zajonc in 1980 stated that emotion is computed first and is independent from cognition, while Lazarus in 1982 stated that cognition is computed first and is inseparable from emotion.
-In 1982 the Crossbar Adaptive Array gave a neural network model of cognition-emotion relation.
-It was an example of a debate where an AI system, a recurrent neural network, contributed to an issue in the same time addressed by cognitive psychology.
+In cognitive psychology, the American Psychologist journal in the early 1980s debated the relation between cognition and emotion.
+Social psychologist Robert Zajonc in 1980 stated that emotion is computed first and is independent from cognition, while Richard Lazarus in 1982 stated that cognition is computed first and is inseparable from emotion.
+It was an example of a debate where an RNN contributed to an issue and also addressed cognitive psychology.

-Two early influential works were the Jordan network (1986) and the Elman network (1990), which applied RNN to study cognitive psychology.
+The Jordan network (1986) and the Elman network (1990) applied RNN to study cognitive psychology.
+A distinct computationally efficient recurrent neural model, the Random neural network was introduced by Erol Gelenbe (1989) and used over several decades in numerous applications including tumor detection from MR images, video compression, network routing, and cyberattack detection.

 In the 1980s, backpropagation did not work well for deep RNNs.
-To overcome this problem, in 1991, Jürgen Schmidhuber proposed the "neural sequence chunker" or "neural history compressor" which introduced the important concepts of self-supervised pre-training (the "P" in ChatGPT) and neural knowledge distillation.
-In 1993, a neural history compressor system solved a "Very Deep Learning" task that required more than 1000 subsequent layers in an RNN unfolded in time.
+In 1991, Jürgen Schmidhuber proposed the "neural sequence chunker" or "neural history compressor" which introduced self-supervised pre-training (the "P" in ChatGPT) and neural knowledge distillation.
+In 1993, a neural history compressor system solved a "Very Deep Learning" task that required more than 1000 layers in an RNN unfolded in time.

 In 1991, Sepp Hochreiter's diploma thesis identified and analyzed the vanishing gradient problem and proposed recurrent residual connections to solve it.
-He and Schmidhuber introduced long short-term memory (LSTM), which set accuracy records in multiple applications domains.
-This was not yet the modern version of LSTM, which required the forget gate, which was introduced in 1999.
+He and Schmidhuber introduced long short-term memory (LSTM), which set accuracy records in multiple application domains.
+This was not the ultimate version of LSTM, which required the forget gate, and was introduced in 1999.
 It became the default choice for RNN architecture.

-During 1985–1995, inspired by statistical mechanics, several architectures and methods were developed by Terry Sejnowski, Peter Dayan, Geoffrey Hinton, etc., including the Boltzmann machine, restricted Boltzmann machine, Helmholtz machine, and the wake-sleep algorithm.
+During 1985–1995, inspired by statistical mechanics, several architectures and methods were developed by Terry Sejnowski, Peter Dayan, Geoffrey Hinton, and others, including the Boltzmann machine, restricted Boltzmann machine, Helmholtz machine, and the wake-sleep algorithm.
 These were designed for unsupervised learning of deep generative models.